avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 Now that we know where to build, we can get started on the actual house.
 We'll build it in the northwest corner of the build area.
-For now, we'll have it float in the air (Y=128) -- We'll look at finding the ground later.
+For now, we'll have it float in the air (Y=128) -- We'll look into finding the ground later.
 We'll start with a 5x5 floor of stone bricks:

 ```{code-block} python